mattrussell2/course-docker/README.md

 * Feel free to press the button to view the logs and see what's happening - this step will take about 5-10m.
 It will only have to happen once.
 After the container is built, it'll be quick to load.
 * In rare cases, your system might hang at the very beginning (on step 2 or 3).
 If it's doing this, then run the command `rm ~/.docker/config.json` to remove the docker config file, and start over.

-Once the installation is complete, you should see `Dev Container: cs-175` in the lower left corner of the `VSCode` window.
+Once the installation is complete, you should see `Dev Container: cs-COURSENUM` in the lower left corner of the `VSCode` window.
 Press the `+` symbol on the right-hand side of your terminal window to open a new terminal from within the Container.

 ## register-ssh-key
 Run the command